nicholaswilde/recipes/docs/cookies-and-bars/chocolate-pizzelle.md

 ### Step 5

-To make two-tone pizzelle: Prepare plain pizzelle batter (optional), flavoring it with 1/2 teaspoon hazelnut flavor (optional).
+To make two-tone pizzelle: Prepare [plain pizzelle batter][1] (optional), flavoring it with 1/2 teaspoon hazelnut flavor (optional).
 Using a teaspoon scoop (which holds 2 level measuring teaspoons), drop a chestnut-sized ball of vanilla batter just below center in the cooking area of the pizzelle iron.
 Drop a slightly smaller ball of chocolate batter just above the center line, nestling it right next to the vanilla batter.
 Close the iron, and bake according to the manufacturer's directions.

 ## :link: Source

 - <https://www.kingarthurbaking.com/recipes/chocolate-pizzelle-recipe>

+[1]: <./classic-pizzelle.md>